MANBOST/MANBOST/README.md

 # For I am Manbeast

+Hello, little girl.

+It is *you* who doth noth know what I ith.

-😉 Lover of women
+🤼‍♀️ Lover of women<br>
-⚔️ Hunter of elk
+⚔️ Hunter of elk<br>
 🌔 Sovereign of the moon

 ## MANBOST?!